 We focused on the Perceived Restorativeness Scale (PRS) as the primary outcome variable.
 The prediction of the PRS dimensions and the aggregated PRS revealed that the three models used performed rather similarly, with XGBoost being slightly superior, OLS in the middle, and Random Forest slightly inferior on average.
 The best out-of-sample performance was achieved with the combination of geodata and all mediators (Table 4).
 While geospatial data such as greenness (NDVI), land cover, and noise levels provide important contextual information, they alone explained a very small portion of the variance in PRS.
 In contrast, the inclusion of the perceptual variables (mediators), overall soundscape quality, feeling of being in nature and sensory perceptions, substantially improved model performance.
 Particularly, the items of sensory perceptions increased the predictive power of the models considerably.
 For details about the statistics see supplementary material.

-Table 4 Explained variance of the PRS dimensions when using different sets of predictors; in each case maximum value out of the three models: OLS, XGBoost, Random Forest
+Table 4 Out-of-sample proportion of explained variance of the PRS dimensions when using different sets of predictors; in each case maximum value out of the three models: OLS, XGBoost, Random Forest